Canadian Drowning Reports

 Prepared by the Drowning Prevention Research Centre for the Lifesaving Society Canada

-The Lifesaving Society and the Drowning Prevention Research Centre have released the Manitoba Drowning Report 2016 Edition.
+Lifesaving Society Canada and the Drowning Prevention Research Centre have released the 2020 Manitoba Drowning Report.

 Prepared by the Canadian Red Cross